MySQL

 A row-level trigger is executed once for each row affected by the triggering event, which is typically an INSERTUPDATE, or DELETE statement.

-For example, let’s assume you defined an INSERT trigger for a table.
+For example, assume you defined an INSERT trigger for a table.
 Then, you add several rows to that table with a single query.
 So, the row trigger will be automatically fired for each new row.

-Row-level triggers are particularly useful to enforce business rules, maintain database integrity, and automatically perform SQL tasks.
+Row-level triggers are particularly useful to enforce business rules, maintain data integrity, and automatically perform SQL tasks.
 At the same time, they can have a significant impact on the performance of a database.
 This is especially true if they are used extensively or contain complex queries.
 So, you need to use row-level triggers only when really necessary.

 Statement-Level Triggers